Tuesday's match will be the first meeting between the two programs

-Sean Byron is in his sixth season as an assistant coach for the men's volleyball team.
+Sean Byron is in his seventh season as an assistant coach for the men's volleyball team.

 The Raiders advanced to the semifinal round of the EIVA Championship tournament in seven of the last eight-seasons at Rutgers-Newark.
 The Buffalo native was named the 2002 EIVA Coach of the Year after leading his men's squad to within a game of the Final Four.
 That squad finished with a record of 19-10 and was ranked 14th in the final NCAA Division I/II AVCA poll.

 Hired in December 1999 by Rutgers-Newark, Byron joined the Scarlet Raider staff from East Stroudsburg University in Pennsylvania, where he served in a similar role during 1998.